patelamancode/Netflix-GPT/notes.md

 #

 - Avoiding multiple repeated dispatch for signin, signout, signup we use firebase utility onAuthStateChanged. and write this api in root level.

+# We are building a feature for GPT movie recommendation asper search text

+- we use GPT APIs to do this.
+These apis created by open ai,